 Lusitania: life, loss, legacy

-This new exhibition marks the centenary year of the sinking of the Lusitania.
+This major exhibition opened 100 years after the sinking of the Lusitania.
 Highlighting new research about the people involved in the Lusitania story, the display also considers the role of Liverpool’s liners in the First World War.